 The art and opportunity is to find the right balance for the existing conditions and constraints.
-Through our extensive planning efforts, which have spanned over 15 years, involved substantial community outreach, and proceeded through various economic cycles, we believe we have arrived at a vision and plan that represents the right balance for us as an organization and the community at large.
-This plan is rooted in our organizational values of Education, Culture, Environment and Community, while providing the appropriate economic returns needed to steward these lands forward in a manner that will provide financial resources to support our educational mission in perpetuity.
+Through our extensive planning efforts, which have spanned over 15 years, involved substantial community outreach, and proceeded through various economic cycles, we believe we have arrived at a vision and plan that represents the right balance for us as an organizational values of Education, Culture, Environment and Community, while providing the appropriate economic returns needed to steward these lands forward in a manner that will provide financial resources to support our educational mission in perpetuity.